 This kind of management by a man who retained his throne only to the extent that he could manage the competing interests around him and the pressures from outside Ethiopia amounts to saying that he was able to hold in mind something and its opposite at the same time along with variants of these opposites.

 Not momentarily as in an epiphany.
 But all the time and at any time in which he needed the insights which emerged.
 This allowed him possibilities of imagination and action more vast and more nuanced than that available to the majority of us.
 Which he exercised.

 Whence the contradictory adjectives used about him alive and dead.
-And the difficulty of judging his carefully gaged but significant accomplishments in the context of the immiseration of many of his people periodically afflicted with famine death.
+And the difficulty of judging his significant accomplishments in the context of the immiseration of many of his people periodically afflicted with famine death.
 There are the hagiographers.
 There have also been the facile denouncers.
 Only now are emerging massively documented histories on the basis of which balanced judgements might emerge.